Kir-Antipov/HotAvalonia/README.md

  5. **`dotnet watch`:** In rare edge cases, when using HotAvalonia in conjunction with `dotnet watch`, Avalonia may not be able to discover some newly added class members *(such as event handlers in views)*.
 However, your hot reload experience should generally be quite smooth when editing view models.

+ 6. **Mobile Development:** Unlike in a local development environment, where your application and project files share the same filesystem, in an emulator, your application is running on what effectively is a remote system.
+To enable hot reloading there, your project must be accessible by the emulator.
+This can be achieved by mounting the directory you are working with as a remote filesystem on the emulated device.
+With this setup, hot reload on emulators should work, but there may be additional challenges yet to be discovered.
+Feel free to open an issue if you've stumbled upon any!

 ----

 ## License